 The data analytics space is competitive, and it includes companies such as Datadog (NASDAQ:DDOG), Splunk (NASDAQ:SPLK), and Elastic (ESTC).

-As you can see below, Sumo Logic's revenue growth has been solid over the last year, growing from quarterly revenue of $49.4 million, to $58.8 million.
+As you can see below, Sumo Logic's revenue growth has been moderate over the last year, growing from quarterly revenue of $51.8 million, to $62 million.

-Analysts covering the company are expecting the revenues to grow 18.3% over the next twelve months, although we would expect them to review their estimates once they get to read these results.
+Analysts covering the company are expecting the revenues to grow 18.9% over the next twelve months, although estimates are likely to change post earnings.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Sumo Logic's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 66.3% in Q2.
+Sumo Logic's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 67.1% in Q3.

-That means that for every $1 in revenue the company had $0.66 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This would be considered a low gross margin for a SaaS company and it has dropped significantly from the previous quarter, which is probably the opposite of what shareholders would like it to do.
+That means that for every $1 in revenue the company had $0.67 left to spend on developing new products, marketing & sales and the general administrative overhead.
+While it improved significantly from the previous quarter this would still be considered a low gross margin for a SaaS company and we would like to see the improvements continue.

-It was good to see Sumo Logic outperform Wall St’s revenue expectations this quarter.
-And we were also glad that the revenue guidance for the next quarter exceeded analysts' expectations.
-On the other hand, it was less good to see the pretty significant deterioration in gross margin.
-Zooming out, we think this was still a decent quarter, showing the company is staying on target.
-The company is up 3.08% on the results and currently trades at $20.74 per share.
+Sumo Logic topped analysts’ revenue expectations this quarter, even if just narrowly.
+And we were also glad to see the improvement in gross margin.
+Zooming out, we think this was a decent quarter, showing the company is staying on target.
+The company is down 3.2% on the results and currently trades at $13.26 per share.

 Is Now The Time?

 When considering Sumo Logic, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 We cheer for everyone who is making the lives of others easier through technology, but in case of Sumo Logic we will be cheering from the sidelines.
-Its revenue growth has been solid.
-Unfortunately, its customer acquisition is less efficient than many comparable companies, and its cash burn means its business isn't yet sustainable.
+Its revenue growth has been solid, and analysts believe that sort of growth is sustainable for now.
+Unfortunately, its customer acquisition is less efficient than many comparable companies, and its gross margins aren't as good as other tech businesses we look at.

-Sumo Logic's price to sales ratio based on the next twelve months is 8.4, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
-While we have no doubt one can find things to like about the company, we think there might be better opportunities in the market and at the moment don't see many reasons to get involved.
+Sumo Logic's price to sales ratio based on the next twelve months is 5.4x, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
+While we have no doubt one can find things to like about the company, and the price is not completely unreasonable, we think that at the moment there might be better opportunities in the market.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.